 - Reduce SAP access risk: By performing SAP access risk assessments, you will be able to identify any role(s) that is providing users with in-appropriate access.
 Often it is only a handful of roles that have been incorrectly maintained that are responsible for the majority of the access risks.
 In many cases, these roles can be addressed with minimal effort.
 They are the ‘low hanging fruit’, and with minimal effort can have a significant reduction in the total access risk count.

 - Better prepared for audits: Performing an access risk assessment prior to your external audit can allow you the opportunity to identify ‘quick wins’ which can be addressed prior to the audit.
-There is no organization that wants an unfavourable audit report, so reducing any findings prior to audit can be quite attractive.
+There is no organisation that wants an unfavourable audit report, so reducing any findings prior to audit can be quite attractive.
 In addition, there could be a cost-saving to being better prepared for audit.
-If an authorization solution is providing users with such wide access that the audit firm believes that substantive audit procedures are required, not only will there be additional audit cost to carry this out, but there will be additional effort required by key employees to prepare for the audit.
+If an authorisation solution is providing users with such wide access that the audit firm believes that substantive audit procedures are required, not only will there be additional audit cost to carry this out, but there will be additional effort required by key employees to prepare for the audit.

 - Enhanced business-accountability of access risk: Although access risk is business risk, the business users are unlikely to take accountability without some form of visibility i.e. you cannot be accountable for something you are not aware of.
 Without regular access risk assessments, the business users are unlikely to know who has access to specific SAP functions.
 By performing regular assessments, IT is providing the business with the necessary visibility for them to understand the access risks that exist in the SAP system.
 This in turn will allow IT to shift responsibility to the business.
 Visibility enhances accountability.

 Consider how your data will be handled by the vendor performing the access risk assessment, ensure that the vendor is both ISO27001 and SOC certified.
-Vendors providing such services need to illustrate that they will handle client data that is in accordance with your organization’s internal requirements as well as any regulatory requirements.
+Vendors providing such services need to illustrate that they will handle client data that is in accordance with your organisation’s internal requirements as well as any regulatory requirements.

 Soterion SAP Access Risk Assessment